medienbaecker/kirby-modules/README.md

 ### What is a module?

-A module is a regular page, differentiated from other pages by being inside a modules container.
+A module is a regular page, differentiated from other pages by being inside a modules container and having a blueprint starting with `module.`.
 This approach makes it possible to use pages as modules without sacrificing regular subpages:

 ```